Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Rest days

 I didn't used to take explicit rest days.
-But I experimented with it, on the advise of Anna Salamon, and the difference in how I felt was noticeable.
+But I experimented with it, on the advice of Anna Salamon, and the difference in how I felt was noticeable.
 Remember, we are aiming for effective modes, not effective traits.
 If you never give yourself explicit time to rest (or don’t give yourself enough time), then you’ll tend to slack off during your work time.
 You want your work time to be high quality, which means supporting that work time with explicit rest time.
 These days, I take a rest day at least once a week.

 In my parlance, a rest day is a day where I steer mainly by the question “what would be most nourishing right now?” / I don’t do anything that I don’t viscerally feel like doing, from the time I wake up to the time that I go to sleep (modulo taking a little bit of time in the evening to do a daily review and plan my next day).